postandcourier/domestic-violence/README.md

 In 2015, The Post and Courier was [awarded the Pulitzer prize for public service](http://www.pulitzer.org/citation/2015-Public-Service) for this series.

-###Licence
+###License
-Data and code is subject to the [Post and Courier Standard Licence](https://github.com/postandcourier/PC-Standard-License).
+Data and code is subject to the [Post and Courier Standard License](https://github.com/postandcourier/PC-Standard-License).

 Text content, photos, and videos are property of The Post and Courier and are made available for personal and academic use only.
 This content may not be reproduced without permission.